 It is pretty cool I think to be able to make a dish in less than 15 minutes that is so nutritiously balanced and so delicious.

-I made this grapes & cheese salad dish last time, at a barbecue party, and it went down very well with the adults but unexpectedly well with the children.
-Couple of kids came back to have some more (so the salad was really appreciated) but unfortunately there was none left and they were pretty disappointed.
+I made this grape & cheese salad dish last time at a barbecue party, and it went down very well with the adults but unexpectedly well with the children too.
+A couple of kids came back to have some more (so the salad was really appreciated) but unfortunately there was none left and they were pretty disappointed.
+I felt bad so I went and made some more.

 I knew my kids love it but I didn't expect other children to love it as much, because (you know) children normally have a sweet tooth and this is (in my opinion) a pretty 'adult' salad.
 Well, at least this is what I thought, but I was proven to be quite wrong.

-Just make this salad, take it to a picnic, take it to work, put it into a school lunch box, take it to a garden party, it’s a great dish for any time of the year and occasion!!
+Just dare and make this grape & cheese salad, take it to a picnic, take it to work, put it into a school lunch box, take it to a garden party, it's a great dish for any time of the year and occasion!!

 It is simply scrumptious!